 It may seem silly to prefer anonymity on a social network, but other social networks don’t work this way.
 Facebook and Twitter don’t send someone a notification whenever you view their profile.

 Select how you want to appear.
-You can select “Anonymous LinkedIn Member” for pure private browsing or select your private profile characteristics, which may appear as just “Someone on LinkedIn” or something more specific.
+You can select “Private Mode” for pure private browsing or select your private profile characteristics, which may appear as just “Someone on LinkedIn” or something more specific.

 As LinkedIn warns you on this settings page, there’s just one downside: When you become anonymous to other people, they become anonymous to you.
 LinkedIn will hide the names of people who view your profile from you after you enable this anonymity option.